Ziad-Ghoraba/Data-Structures-CPP/README.md

    - Supports insertion, search, prefix checking, and suffix-related queries.
    - Includes applications like auto-completion and word replacement.

+📌 **10.
+Hashtable**
+   - Implementation of hashtable data structure using Quadratic Probing with Rehashing for collision handling.
+   - Supports insertion, search, and deletion operations with dynamic resizing.
+   - Includes applications like caching, duplicate detection, and fast lookups.

 ---

 ## 📌 1.
 Vectors